abasiadimas/Calculator/README.md

 # Calculator

-A basic calculator
+> A basic minimalistic calculator

-> A fictional online banking application
 > Live

 ## Table of Contents